Department of Project: Department of Geosciences

 Nanotechnology is defined by the National Nanotechnology Initiative (NNI) as “…the understanding and control of matter at dimensions between approximately 1 and 100 nanometers, where unique phenomena enable applications.
 Here in this proposal, we aim to develop four nanotechnology enabled solutions to improve food quality, safety and nutrition.
 A major trend in the modern food industry has been the development of functional foods designed to improve human health and wellbeing.
 Consumption of these foods may reduce the incidences of chronic diseases (such as cardiovascular disease, eye disease, diabetes, cancer, and hypertension) or improve human performance (such as alertness, activity levels, memory, and stamina).

+House flies are the major vector of numerous food pathogens (e.g., Escherichia coli).
+It has been suggested that the fly crop is the major reservoir for the pathogen and also that this is where horizontal transmission of antibiotic resistance occurs.
+The salivary glands of most flies involved in vectoring pathogens are also involved in pathogen transmission and their nutrient and pathogen uptake while feeding.
 This research focuses on two essential organ systems of house flies, in order to explore non-traditional control strategies for the insects.
 Control of flies is thought to have a potential strong impact on transmission of food pathogens.

 There is a strong association of chronic inflammation with various types of diseases.